 Floral Dragon Tattoo

-Because they are present in legends from many different cultures, as well as in fiction, dragons can be many different colours.
-The range includes everything from green and blue to red, black, gold and bronze, or even multicolour.
-If you’re getting inked with a specific dragon, look up the description and base the colour of the tattoo on what you discover.
+Because they are present in legends from many different cultures, as well as in fiction, dragons can be many different colors.
+The range includes everything from green and blue to red, black, gold and bronze, or even multicolor.
+If you’re getting inked with a specific dragon, look up the description and base the color of the tattoo on what you discover.
 On the other hand, you may be creating an original design.
-In that case, choose your favourite colours, ask the artist for guidance, or go for hues that suit your skin tone.
+In that case, choose your favorite colors, ask the artist for guidance, or go for hues that suit your skin tone.

 Dragon and Phoenix Tattoo

 The dragon and phoenix tattoo is another example of yin and yang symbolism – however, this one comes from Chinese culture.
 In Feng Shui, the two are considered the most powerful celestial beings that combine to form a perfectly balanced union.
 For this reason, tattoos featuring dragons and phoenixes often incorporate other symbols of love, like Celtic love knots.
 Seeing the two creatures together represents a perfect marriage so that the tattoo could be an excellent idea for a couple’s tattoo or newlywed body art with your partner.